ace-wg/ace-key-groupcomm-oscore/draft-ietf-ace-key-groupcomm-oscore.md

 {{ssec-security-considerations-reusage-nonces}} provides security considerations on the reusage of the N_S challenge.

-## Receive the Joining Request {#ssec-join-req-processing}
+## Receive the Join Request {#ssec-join-req-processing}

-The Group Manager processes the Joining Request as defined in {{Section 4.3.1 of I-D.ietf-ace-key-groupcomm}}, with the following additions.
+The Group Manager processes the Join Request as defined in {{Section 4.3.1 of I-D.ietf-ace-key-groupcomm}}, with the following additions.

 The Group Manager verifies the PoP evidence contained in 'client_cred_verify' as follows:

-* As PoP input, the Group Manager uses the value of the 'scope' parameter from the Joining Request as a CBOR byte string, concatenated with N_S encoded as a CBOR byte string, concatenated with N_C encoded as a CBOR byte string.
-In particular, N_S is determined as described in {{sssec-challenge-value}}, while N_C is the nonce provided in the 'cnonce' parameter of the Joining Request.
+* As PoP input, the Group Manager uses the value of the 'scope' parameter from the Join Request as a CBOR byte string, concatenated with N_S encoded as a CBOR byte string, concatenated with N_C encoded as a CBOR byte string.
+In particular, N_S is determined as described in {{sssec-challenge-value}}, while N_C is the nonce provided in the 'cnonce' parameter of the Join Request.

-* As public key of the joining node, the Group Manager uses either the one included in the authentication credential retrieved from the 'client_cred' parameter of the Joining Request, or the one from the already stored authentication credential as acquired from previous interactions with the joining node (see {{sec-public-keys-of-joining-nodes}}).
+* As public key of the joining node, the Group Manager uses either the one included in the authentication credential retrieved from the 'client_cred' parameter of the Join Request, or the one from the already stored authentication credential as acquired from previous interactions with the joining node (see {{sec-public-keys-of-joining-nodes}}).

 * If the group is not a pairwise-only group, the PoP evidence is a signature.
 The Group Manager verifies it by using the public key of the joining node, as well as the signature algorithm used in the OSCORE group and possible corresponding parameters.

 * If the group is a pairwise-only group, the PoP evidence is a MAC.
-The Group Manager recomputes the MAC through the same process taken by the joining node when preparing the value of the 'client_cred_verify' parameter for the Joining Request (see {{ssec-join-req-sending}}), with the difference that the Group Manager uses its own Diffie-Hellman private key and the Diffie-Hellman public key of the joining node.
-The verification succeeds if and only if the recomputed MAC is equal to the MAC conveyed as PoP evidence in the Joining Request.
+The Group Manager recomputes the MAC through the same process taken by the joining node when preparing the value of the 'client_cred_verify' parameter for the Join Request (see {{ssec-join-req-sending}}), with the difference that the Group Manager uses its own Diffie-Hellman private key and the Diffie-Hellman public key of the joining node.
+The verification succeeds if and only if the recomputed MAC is equal to the MAC conveyed as PoP evidence in the Join Request.

 The Group Manager MUST reply with a 5.03 (Service Unavailable) error response in the following cases: